 The Burford doctrine provides an independent basis for abstention.
 See Burford v.
 Sun Oil Co., 319 U.S. 315 (1943).
-"The two-step analysis in Burford ... requires the district court: (1) to determine whether 'timely and adequate state-court review' is available"; and "(2) if it is, to decide whether 'the case before it involves difficult questions of state law impacting on the state's public policy or whether the distinct court's exercise of jurisdiction would have a disruptive effect on the state's efforts to establish a coherent public policy on a matter of important state concern."
+"The two-step analysis in Burford ... requires the district court: (1) to determine whether 'timely and adequate state-court review' is available"; and "(2) if it is, to decide whether 'the case before it involves difficult questions of state law impacting on the state's public policy or whether the distinct court's exercise of jurisdiction would have a disruptive effect on the state's efforts to establish a coherent public policy on a matter of important state concern.'"
 Pierce, 324 F. Supp.
 2d at 703 (quoting Riley v.
 Simmons, 45 F.3d 764, 771 (3d Cir.
 1995)).
-Both prongs are satisfied here.
-As noted above, the Pennsylvania Commonwealth Court can provide timely and adequate review of the Election Code questions.
-And federal-court decision of those unsettled questions would threaten to disrupt Pennsylvania's complex election administration regime.
+Both prongs of the test are satisfied here.
+As noted above, timely and adequate review of the Election Code questions is available in the Pennsylvania Commonwealth Court.
+And federal-court decision of those unsettled questions would threaten to disrupt the important state public policy embodied in Pennsylvania's complex election administrative regime.
 See Republican Party, 218 F. Supp.
-3d at 402 (noting that "[t]he United States Constitution reserves to the states the power to regulate elections" and that Pennsylvania has exercised this power through a "comprehensive" and "complex" election code); Fuentes, 207 F. Supp.
+3d at 402 (noting that "[t]he United States Constitution reserves to the states the power to regulate elections" and that Pennsylvania has exercised this power by enacting a "comprehensive" and "complex" election code); Fuentes, 207 F. Supp.
 3d at 450 (federal-court decision of election code questions "would disrupt important state policies").
-Indeed, the Amended Complaint's new (facially deficient) allegations only underscore that Plaintiffs are asking this Court to superintend virtually every aspect of Pennsylvania's mail-in voting system for the purported purpose of ensuring compliance with state law.
 Abstention is thus warranted under Burford as well.
 See Pierce, 324 F. Supp.
 2d at 703 (abstaining based on Pullman but finding "the Burford doctrine" was also "instructive").